Reading time: 8 min.

 If you’re worried that your hair loss is permanent rather than seasonal, seek the help of a professional hair loss consultant.
 It can be distressing to learn you’re suffering from hair loss, but there are many treatments out there to help stimulate hair growth, restore lost hair, and prevent further hair loss.

-At the Wimpole Clinic, we provide a range of hair loss and hair restoration options for those suffering from ongoing hair loss issues.
-We specialise in natural-looking hair transplant procedures and can also provide expert advice on non-invasive hair loss solutions such as lotions and medication.
+At the Wimpole Clinic, we provide a range of hair restoration options for those suffering from ongoing hair loss issues.
+In addition to providing natural-looking hair transplants, we also offer many proven non-surgical hair loss solutions.

 Paru Shukla